The Normal-Generalised Gamma-Pareto process: A novel pure-jump L\'evy process with flexible tail and jump-activity properties: Experiments

 \paragraph{Other models.} We compare the fit of the NGGP model to classical L\'evy processes on the first dataset.
 The models compared are the normal-GG (also known as normal-tempered stable or normal-exponentially tilted stable model), with parameters $\eta$, $\sigma$ and $c$; two special cases of this model, the variance-gamma ($\sigma=0$) and normal-inverse-Gaussian ($\sigma=0.5$); the generalised hyperbolic (GH) model, with four parameters, and the student model, a special case of the GH model with two parameters.
 We use vague $\Gammadist(0.1,0.1)$ priors on all parameters, except for the parameter $\sigma$ in the GG model, where a uniform prior on $[0,1]$ is used as for the GGP, and for the degrees of freedoms $\nu_0$ in the student t model, which tunes the power-law tail, where $(\nu_0/2-1)\sim \Gammadist(1,1)$ to reflect the prior assumptions on the tails (as for $\tau$ in the NGGP).
 Note that we can compare here to the GH and student models as the observations are equally spaced.

 \paragraph{Results.} We run 3 MCMC chains in parallel, with $5\,000$ iterations ($2\,500$ burn-in) and $1\,500$ particles.
 The estimated parameters and 95\% credible intervals for the parameters of the NGGP are reported in Table~\ref{tab:post_simple_tech}.
 The posterior mean for $\tau$ is around $2$; this corresponds to a power-law exponent for $X_t$ of around $4$ which is in concordance with empirical observations~\citep[Section 7.1]{Cont2004}.
 One exception is the Amazon stock, where $\tau$ is closer to $1$, indicating a heavier tail.
 We first compare the models using the Kolmogorov-Smirnov (KS) statistics between the posterior predictive distribution and the empirical distribution of the test data.
 Results are reported in Table \ref{tab:simple_tech}.
 The KS statistics is rather insensitive to the tail of the distribution, and the performances are similar for most models considered.
 To investigate the goodness-of-fit to the tails of the distribution, we compare the ranked empirical squared log-return to their posterior predictive distribution.
-Both GHD, VG and NIG, which have exponentially decaying tails, provide similar results, and we only report the results of the GH.
-Results are reported in Figure~\ref{fig:simple_rank}.
+Both GH, VG and NIG, which have exponentially decaying tails, provide similar results, and we only report the results of the GH.
+Results for Apple, Amazon, Facebook in Figure~\ref{fig:simple_rank} (results for Google, Microsoft, Netflix are in Appendix \ref{sec:sensitivity}).
 We can see that the NGGP model successfully captures the behaviour of tails for the different datasets, while the GH fails to provide accurate posterior predictive for some datasets such as Facebook.
 The NS model, which has the same parameter to capture the jump-activity and the tail behaviour, underestimates the value of the tail exponent, and gives a poor fit.
 The student t model tends to provide poor credible intervals, possibly due to the lack of flexibility of this two-parameter model.